What Types of Brake Systems Does My Car Have?

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
-If you are in Washoe, Stead, NV, Spanish Springs, NV, Fernley, NV, or the surrounding areas, you can bring your car to Reno Vulcanizing Auto Care and Tires.
+If you are in Washoe County, Stead, NV, Spanish Springs, NV, Fernley, NV, or the surrounding areas, you can bring your car to Reno Vulcanizing Auto Care and Tires.
 Since 1922, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us: